kamilburda/gimp-export-layers/resources/docs/sections/Installation.md

 If you can't locate the folder, open GIMP, go to "Edit → Preferences → Folders → Plug-Ins" and use one of the listed folders.

-GIMP for OS X may have Python 2.6 bundled, which will not work with this plug-in, since Python 2.7 is required.
+GIMP for macOS may have Python 2.6 bundled, which will not work with this plug-in, since Python 2.7 is required.

 To check if the correct version of Python is installed, start GIMP and go to